raovish6/GLOBE-LLM/README.md

 3. Institutional Collectivism
 4. In-group Collectivisim
 5. Gender Egalitarianism
-6. UNcertainity Avoidance
+6. Uncertainty Avoidance
 7. Assertiveness
 8. Future Orientation
 9. Humane Orientation

 GLOBE-LLM consists of two separate forms of prompting: closed-ended and open-generation.
 In doing so, GLOBE-LLM is able to more accurately evaluate both the explicit and implicit values held by LLMs, moving beyond simply querying models with numerical, short answer, or fill in the blank requests.
 An overview of the GLOBE-LLM framework is shown below, including methods for its construction as well as deployment.
-Notably, we also introduce the LLMs-as-a-Jury protocol, which
+Notably, we also introduce the LLMs-as-a-Jury protocol, which uses a combination of LLMs to rate the cultural values reflected by an open-text response, based on a provided rubric.

 ![image002](https://github.com/user-attachments/assets/c17d04a1-2237-4df8-8e19-f268989498e3)